-The UW College of Education and UW Professional & Continuing Education are partnering to offer the Native Education Certificate Program for educators beginning August 2018.
+The UW College of Education and UW Professional & Continuing Education are partnering to offer the Native Education Certificate Program for educators launching August 17-19, 2020.
 It is designed to cultivate the educators’ abilities to create meaningful and effective relationships with Native American students, families, and communities through the perspective of community-based teaching.
 The 2-year hybrid program will consist of online courses combined with a 3-day Summer Institute on the UW campus.

 All those invested in improving educational relationships with Native American students, families, and communities.
 We encourage applications from all professionals in the education field as well as people who work closely with, or in, Native communities and their governments.
 Both formal and informal educators are welcome to apply.

 The Native Education Certificate Program seeks to emphasize building cultural partnerships between communities and community-based educators.
 We will also explore how to establish relevant community-based tools for working with colleagues, communities, and students.
 Educators will develop the expertise to engage Native students, families, and communities’ knowledge in instruction to help Native students thrive with pride in school.

 Participants have found various options for funding tuition for the certificate program.
 Participants can check with their employer, school district or organization to see if there are professional development funds available to help fund tuition.
 In addition, grants may be available, especially those offering support for those who work with Native programs.
 Also, many tribes offer their tribal citizens higher education assistance.
 An individual can also elect to pay out-of-pocket or use a credit card.

 The certificate program seeks to help create educational experiences where Native American students can prosper.
 The main benefits are developing an understanding of tribal culture and traditions while aligning work and career with Native communities and participants building on wisdom.
 Additionally, the certificate program offers significant professional development opportunities by offering credit towards continuing education and professional development that can lead to career advancement.